CATcher-org/templates/README.md

 >I think it should be medium.
 >Most users are affected.

-* The script will also generate a label based on the number of Disputes (e.g `pending.Two` for issue with two disputes)
+* The script will also generate a label based on the number of Disputes (e.g `pending.2` for issue with two disputes)

 ## Moderation Phase